 If you are on a beginner level, it might be intimidating to try to speak with a Spanish native speaker.
-But maybe there is somebody Spanish-speaking wanting to learn your language?
+But maybe somebody Spanish-speaking wants to learn your language?
 You can set up a language exchange arrangement, where you first speak in one language and then switch to the other language.

 There are plenty of services to facilitate communication despite social distancing: WhatsApp calls, Hang-out meetings, Skype, Zoom – you name it!

 Let’s just admit it; Spanish grammar is hard!
-Especially, if you (like me) come from a language that has grammar easier than even the English one!
+Especially if you (like me) come from a language that has grammar easier than even English one!

 However, there is no way around it!
 If you want to improve your Spanish you need to get the grammar right.